prof3ssorSt3v3/mad9034/docs/deliverables/majorProject/part1.md

-# Major Project - Product Research
+# Major Project: Product Research

 ## Introduction

-We conduct product research to evaluate how a product might fit into the market, to learn what the desired characteristics might be.
-It helps companies to understand what the customers really want, and what is likely to succeed in the market using available technology.
-It can help to refine new product ideas.
+We conduct product research to evaluate how a product might fit into the market, to learn about the competition and determine what our product differentiator could be.
+Product research helps companies understand what customers really want, and what is likely to succeed in the market using available technology.
+Product research helps refine new product ideas.

-For this assignment, you will get together with 3-4 students working on the same project as you are to conduct product research.
+Before you start working on this assignment, you must have your major project topic selected.
+For this assignment, you will get together with 3-4 students who selected the same topic as you, and you will conduct product research together.
+Product Research is a group deliverable.

 ## Topics